 Startup culture is perfect for independent, proactive, and driven individuals.
 The fast-paced environment helps them stay focused, and the variety of projects will keep them on their toes.
 Still, even the most self-motivated workers need encouragement.
 Motivated workforces make businesses productive, and owners must ensure that their employees don’t lose their fire.

-However, one trend affecting small businesses and startup growth is the shift in the kind of incentives workers expect from companies.
-Today, workers don’t find purely cash-based rewards as motivating.
+While money is obviously still important, today's workers don’t find purely cash-based rewards as motivating.
 In fact, a study by the Incentive Marketing Association shows that 65% of employees would rather receive non-cash rewards for a job well done.
 This figure is backed up by research from the London School of Economics on how monetary incentives could backfire and discourage high-performing employees!

-These realities are challenging enough for an established enterprise, but even more so for an early-stage startup, which could find itself with fewer options of incentives they can offer.
+These realities are challenging enough for an established enterprise, but even more so for an early-stage startup with limited resources.
 With some creativity and a deep understanding of your employees, though, it’s possible to keep them happy and always inspired to work.
+In this article, we'll cover some of the most effective strategies founders can used to keep their employees engaged and motivated.

-Sometimes, the simplest rewards are all that a person needs.
+Sometimes, people just want to know that their contribution isn't going unnoticed.
 Highlighting individual members of your team is a quick and easy way to encourage them to do their best with each task.
-A thoughtfully-written email, DM or channel message, or a ping through apps like Dailybot or Matter could be enough to brighten your staff’s day.
+A thoughtfully-written email, DM or channel message, or ping through apps like Dailybot or Matter could be enough to brighten your staff’s day.

-If you prefer more traditional types of kudos, you could send a handwritten note or mention people’s accomplishments in all-hands or department meetings.
+If you prefer more traditional methods, you could send a handwritten note or mention people’s accomplishments in all-hands or department meetings.
 Personalized notes are rare these days, and your teammates would appreciate the care and attention it takes to make one.
 Meanwhile, verbal acknowledgments of a person’s work are quick, but they leave a lasting impression on people.

 Staff also feel a greater sense of belonging when their managers take time to appreciate them.
 Although many people use ‘recognition’ and ‘appreciation’ interchangeably, they mean slightly different things.
 Recognition involves highlighting wins and celebrating accomplishments.
 Meanwhile, appreciation involves expressing gratitude in general, especially for someone’s personality, character, or traits.